Modernismo

-“We must make art the basic element in our culture; the appreciation of beauty is a promise that we will arrive at the understanding of justice...” (pg.
-35).

 Modernismo influences the meaning behind words and the impact of poetry on culture.
 Modernismo, in its simplest form, is finding the beauty and advances within the language and rhythm of literary works.

 Other notable exponents are Leopoldo Lugones, Manuel Gutiérrez Nájera, José Asunción Silva, Julio Herrera y Reissig, Julián del Casal, Manuel González Prada, Aurora Cáceres, Delmira Agustini, Manuel Díaz Rodríguez and José Martí.
 It is a recapitulation and blending of three European currents: Romanticism, Symbolism and especially Parnassianism.
 Inner passions, visions, harmonies and rhythms are expressed in a rich, highly stylized verbal music.
 This movement was of great influence in the whole Hispanic world (including the Philippines), finding a temporary vogue also among the Generation of '98 in Spain, which posited various reactions to its perceived aestheticism.

-Characteristics of Modernismo
+Characteristics of modernismo

 Modernismo is a distinct literary movement that can be identified through its characteristics.
-The main characteristics of Modernismo are:
+The main characteristics of modernismo are: